Girls Venture Corps Air Cadets: RAFA Flying Scholarship

 The Royal Air Force Association each year invites applications from both the ATC and GVCAC for a limited number of flying scholarships.

 Ducat-Amos Gliding Scholarships

-In 2007 six grants were awarded to GVCAC Cadets which enabled attendance on a weekend course at a local gliding club.
+In 2007, six grants were awarded to GVCAC Cadets, enabling them to attend a weekend course at a local gliding club.
 The scholarships were named after Air Commandant Barbara Ducat-Amos CB RRC (1921–2008), Director of the Royal Air Force Nursing Service.

 Structure

-The headquarters is in Tinsley, South Yorkshire, east of the Tinsley Viaduct at junction 34 of the M1 motorway, off the Tinsley Roundabout at the start of the A631.
-The Meadowhall Centre is nearby to the west.
+The headquarters were in Tinsley, South Yorkshire, east of the Tinsley Viaduct at junction 34 of the M1 motorway, off the Tinsley Roundabout at the start of the A631.
+The Meadowhall Centre is located to the west of the location.

 Ranks

 Cadet ranks

-As well as learning new skills by working through the GVCAC syllabus, experienced cadets could have been awarded a rank.
+In addition to learning new skills by working through the GVCAC syllabus, experienced cadets can be awarded a rank.
 The GVCAC allowed its cadets to take on responsibility and leadership as non-commissioned Officers or NCOs.